 eSafety - Guidance for our Parents

-The designated eSafety governor is Andy Kirby.
+The designated eSafety governor is Paul Hart.

 Before you read through this information which the school and governors have collated, we would be very grateful if you would complete this survey in order to provide us with data about the types of eSafety information which will be most relevant, useful and effective.